Na Lima Hana Festival Kaua'i, ... Kumuhonua (back to the source),

-Learn about Hawaiian cultural practices, participate in workshops and enjoying outstanding entertainment, music, dance and food!
+Learn about Hawaiian cultural practices, participate in workshops and enjoy outstanding entertainment, music, dance and food.
+Check out our video.

 The theme, kumuhonua, means "learning by going back to the source."
 All cultural practitioners convey the original sources of their knowledge, explaining how a particular cultural skill, craft, practice or tradition was taught to them; what was their source.
-Photo of Na Kane O Keoneloa by Anne E. O`Malley.
+Photo of Na Kane o Keoneloa, courtesy of Anne O`Malley

 Event Schedule subject to change - events are at the Grand Hyatt Kauai Resort and Spa in the Poipu Beach area of Kaua`i.